Well at Nacogdoches produced 10 barrels of oil a day in 1866.

 Barret’s quest for oil returned quickly as he secured another drilling contract with the heirs of Lucy Skillern on October 9, 1865.
 By December, he had joined with Benjamin P. Hollingsworth, Charles Hamilton, John Flint, and John B. Earle to form the Melrose Petroleum Oil Company.

 To drill the well, the company decided to use an auger fastened to a pipe and rotated by a steam-driven cogwheel (see Making Hole — Drilling technology).
-On June 9, 1866, Barret contracted with Benjamin T. Kavanaugh for use of “Butler’s Improved Auger for Boring Wells.”
+On June 9, 1866, Barret contracted with Benjamin T. Kavanaugh for the use of “Butler’s Improved Auger for Boring Wells.”

-The contract included $50 for the purchase of “two augers, one eight and a half inches in diameter or thereabouts, and the other six and a half inches in diameter or thereabouts, with a coupling for the set for connecting the augers with the stem or poles for boring.”
+The drilling contract included $50 for the purchase of “two augers, one eight and a half inches in diameter or thereabouts, and the other six and a half inches in diameter or thereabouts, with a coupling for the set for connecting the augers with the stem or poles for boring.”

 The contract guaranteed that “the augers hereby sold shall well and truly perform the work of boring through earth boring (sic), but not through hard or solid rock.
 Should they fail to do so, he agrees to furnish other good ones or take them back and refund the money.”